- Your Booking

 In 2016, more than 5,000 runners particpated with over 500 from the United States.

-This year, since the White House’s easing of travel restrictions, travel to Cuba for sports reasons has further increased.
 As the official travel provider of the Marabana Havana 10K, Half and Full Marathon, insightCuba expects the number of American runners to increase.

 Running in a Caribbean marathon requires prior training in order to help acclimate to running in warmer temperatures.
 InsightCuba past Marathon Ambassador, Coach Jenny, advises running indoors 4-5 weeks prior to the race weekend.